Install Podman Desktop

 Podman-pull-nginx

-The Nginx image has now been 'pulled' to the local machine and is available to be started (executed).
+The Nginx image has now been pulled to the local machine and is available to run as a container.

 Podman-nginx-run